arXiv/arxiv-docs/source/help/policies/content-types.md

 An Introduction chapter or Appendix section would not typically be accepted on its own as they are not self-contained or of interest.
 In order to allow for a complete book to be posted to arXiv, where the chapters are submitted individually, we will allow a submission for the “non-research” sections of the book when:
 The front matter, introductory chapters, appendices, etc. are combined into a submission that includes links to the individual chapters that are on arXiv.

+## Lecture Notes

+Lecture notes, like all other content types, should have novel results and be of plausible interest to professional researchers.
+In some fields lecture notes are developed around novel research and written in a format similar to research articles that may be acceptable to submit to arXiv.

+Lecture notes that are pedagogical or that cover standard material should not be submitted.

 ## Comments and Reply to Comments